rasithaf/Autonomous-RC-car-Adaptive-cruise-with-Radar-and-Camera-fusion-in-ROS-Python/README.md

 • It follows a Red dot

-• Our RC car has steering angle range between 55 and 145
+• RC car has steering angle range between 55 and 145

 • wheel position: 55 -> left most, 100 -> straight, 145 -> right most